Which sim racing stage suits you?

 Stage 3 — for those who want their body to register the G-forces

-The 3DOF platform moves the rig in pitch (braking dive, acceleration squat), roll (lateral forces through corners), and heave (vertical movement over kerbs and undulating tracks).
+The motion rig is being configured to deliver a physical driving feel under braking, through corners, and over kerbs.
 The belt tensioner pulls tight in braking zones and releases under acceleration — a signal your body reads without you thinking about it.

 Motion does not automatically make you faster.
 It makes the experience more physical.
 For someone training for real motorsport that difference matters.
 For someone who primarily wants to have fun, Stage 1 or 2 is more money per hour of enjoyment.

-Practical requirements: allow roughly 2.5 × 2 m of movement clearance.
+Practical requirements: allow roughly 160 × 210 cm of movement clearance.
 Triple screens on a motion platform need to be mounted on the rig itself, not on a wall.
 More moving parts means more maintenance.
 Plan your space before choosing a rig.

 Specifications